-Interest rate risk relates to the mismatch between the policyholder liabilities and the assets backing those liabilities.
-These mismatches could impact current period operating profits.
+Interest rate risk relates to the risk of adverse movements in interest rates.
+These movements could impact current period operating profits.

 Interest rate risk is managed by the Company through a strategic asset allocation policy and an investment management policy that has regards to surrender and claims expectations and risks.
 Any breaches of interest rate risk limits are managed within the treasury policy of Co-op Bank and reported to the Company's Board of Directors quarterly.